IBM-Cloud/get-audience-feedback/README.md

 # get-audience-feedback

 This demo shows how to capture audience feedback using a QR code and process the request using Node-RED.
-A random message is  created acknowledging the feedback and returned to the invoker and as new tweet on Twitter.
+A random message is  created acknowledging the feedback.
+The message then is returned to the invoker and also sent as new tweet to Twitter.

 ![a sample QR Code](/screenshots/qrcode-for-url.png)